Juniper/contrail-operator/deploy/openshift/README.md

 Create file with configuration parameters that looks similar to this:
 ```
 CONTRAIL_VERSION=master.1274
+CONTRAIL_REGISTRY=hub.juniper.net/contrail-nightly
 DOCKER_CONFIG=example_json_config
 ```
 Under *CONTRAIL_VERSION* field enter proper Contrail container build tag, available in the hub.juniper.net/contrail-nightly registry.

+**NOTE** Do not specify the *-rhel* suffix in the build tag, it will be appended automatically where needed.

+Choose source registry for container images with *CONTRAIL_REGISTRY* field.

-*DOCKER_CONFIG* is configuration for registry secret to hub.juniper.net/contrail-nightly Set *DOCKER_CONFIG* to registry secret with proper data in base64.
+*DOCKER_CONFIG* is configuration for registry secret to closed container registry (if registry is wide open then no credentials are required)
+Set *DOCKER_CONFIG* to registry secret with proper data in base64.

 **NOTE:** You may create dummy secret on Kind in order to get proper base64 value: